andhikanurrafli/project-2-cyclistic/Project-2.1/Readme.md

 ### Hello
 This is my next attempt to perfecting this project.
-Let's do this.
+You can check on Project-Markdown.md to see the notes and markdown what have I done with the data